Intercompany accounting and process management: Survey results

-Deloitte Advisory is pleased to report the results of our intercompany accounting and process management survey.
+Deloitte Risk and Financial Advisory is pleased to report the results of our intercompany accounting and process management survey.
 Recent headlines have highlighted several instances of companies restating prior year financial statements due to errors and fraud discovered within the intercompany accounts.
 As such, regulators have responded by focusing on intercompany transactions and accounts, such as the Public Company Accounting Oversight Board amending Audit standard No.18—Related Parties.
 Many organizations still view the intercompany process as something that just needs to "get done," despite increased regulatory focus and news reports of companies that are required to restate prior year financial statements.
 As a result, organizations are struggling with the time-intensive requirements to effectively manage intercompany programs that are frequently driven by inefficient processes and systems.

 - Download the report

 - Technology is only part of the solution